Year of Publication

 - Finally, after the previous improvements have been made, staff should secure additional funding sources in order to add staff and resources to reach more regulated entities.

 Wathen, Bonnie, "A Formative Evaluation of Kentucky’s Environmental Compliance Assistance Program" (2008).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 164.